Dev-JF/blue_team_tools/README.md

   - export results to a json file

-## Tool 2: Nessus local network scan
+## Tool 2: Malicous IP/ URL checker - Under development

-requires: nessrest python package, nessus installed and configued (nessuss essential used)

-Objective: conduct a nessus scan of the internal network for open ports, vulnerabilites and to ensure the network is secure to an acceptal level.

-Note: similar goal to tool 1, however more focused for internal use to prevent potential intruders from pivoting or privellege escalation internally.
+requires:

+Objective: utlises API to verify the vlaidity of an URL or IP address to confirm if its known malicious URL or IP

+Functions:

+- input a list in json of url or ip
+- run the code, wait for the response